• Skip to main content

 The new watch offers functionality, which is similar to that of the trend-setting Girard-Perregaux WW.TC chronograph, but in a styling that is both more masculine and, perhaps, more fitting for a watch designed with frequent travelers and jet pilots in mind.

 The watch lacks a secondary hours hand (a traditional attribute of a standard GMT watch) since it uses a different approach to displaying time in the second time zone.
-According to the Swiss watchmaker, its setting crown allows to easily change the position of the only hour hand in 1-hour increments both clockwise and counterclockwise.
+According to IWC, its setting crown allows one to easily change the position of the only hour hand in 1-hour increments both clockwise and counterclockwise.

-Its self-winding movement (IWC doesn’t specify the name of the caliber in its press release, but I have a feeling that it must an ETA-based job*) even counts in the International Date Line moving the date backward or forward as you move the hour hand.
+The self-winding movement (IWC doesn’t specify the name of the caliber in its press release, but I have a feeling that it must be an ETA-based job*) even counts in the International Date Line moving the date backward or forward as you move the hour hand.

-As usual for IWC’s pilot’s watches, the date window, which is placed at 3 o’clock, is shaped as a semi-arc providing enough space for the three dates: previous, current and next.
+As usual for IWC’s pilot’s watches, the date window, which is placed at 3 o’clock, is shaped as a semi-arc providing enough space for the three dates: previous, current, and the next.

 All things considered, my only complaint about this watch would be its heroic proportions.